Perajit/hfm-exercise-ui/README.md

 - **API Request**: React Query, MSW (for mocking)

 # Scope and Assumptions
-- There is only 1 page with no links to other routes.
-- Only the logic in the registration form has been implemented.
+- Scope of implementation:
+  - User registration
+  - Authentication: login/logout
+- Pages:
+  - Home
+  - Registratin
+  - Login
+  - My Profile
 - Localization is NOT included.
-- Unit-testing is included.
+- Unit-testing is included only for RegisterForm.
 - Storybook is included.
+- Service worker is included.
 - Data such as dropdown options, list items, and table entries are declared as constants.
 - The meaning of “Experience” was unclear, so dummy values are used in the list.
 - Phone code is only displayed in UI but excluded from the request payload.
 (Better to leave let the server side lookup value from country code.)